JonathanBergm4nn/V1/README.md

 back to the index.html aswell as a link that will open in a new tab the wikipedia page of the bird.
 ![HairyWoodpecker skærmbilled](https://user-images.githubusercontent.com/62332995/77067320-14772000-69e5-11ea-8a4a-326b29ad9bd8.jpg)

 Screenshots are taking with the croppingtool provided by windows10, i've cropped anything not related to the site out.
+Screenshots are made in Chrome in Darkmode, so the background of the site is not black with white text FYI

 ### Ending note.
 coded exclusively in HTML using Visual Studio, plans are to format it further later in development in CSS.